emilymillican/MealSlackersPublic/README.md

 ## Github Layout

 - **Master branch:** Main branch with the current best project
+- **Production branch:** 'master' branch for back-end team to work/test without worrying about stability of project for front-end team to work
-- **Name Branches:** Current updated features individuals are working on for review or collaboration
+- **Name branches:** Current updated features individuals are working on for review or collaboration

 ## Workflow